awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-create-api-step-by-step.md

 You have reached the end of this walkthrough\.

-## Map Response Payload<a name="getting-started-models"></a>
+## Map response payload<a name="getting-started-models"></a>

 In this walkthrough, we show how to use models and mapping templates in API Gateway to transform the output of an API call from one data schema to another\.
-This walkthrough builds on the instructions and concepts in the [Getting Started with Amazon API Gateway](getting-started.md) and the [Map Request Parameters for an API Gateway API](#getting-started-mappings)\.
+This walkthrough builds on the instructions and concepts in the [Getting started with Amazon API Gateway](getting-started.md) and the [Map request parameters for an API Gateway API](#getting-started-mappings)\.
 If you have not yet completed those walkthroughs, we suggest you do them first\.

 This walkthrough uses API Gateway to get example data from a publicly accessible HTTP endpoint and from an AWS Lambda function you create\.
 Both the HTTP endpoint and the Lambda function return the same example data: